TITLE IX SEXUAL HARASSMENT, DISCRIMINATION, AND RETALIATION FOR EMPLOYEES, STUDENTS, AND VISITORS

 The University is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the resolution process at the University.
 Anyone needing such accommodations or support should contact the Director of Disability Services, who will review the request and, in consultation with the person requesting the accommodation, and the Title IX Coordinator, determine which accommodations are appropriate and necessary for full participation in the process.

-Procedures: All procedures linked and related to the policies above shall have the full force and effect of policy if said procedures have first been properly approved by the University’s administrator in charge of Human Resources procedures, Academic Affairs procedures, Athletics procedures, and Enrollment Management and Student Success procedures.
+Procedures: All procedures linked and related to the policies above shall have the full force and effect of policy if said procedures have first been properly approved by the University’s administrator in charge of Human Resources procedures, Academic Affairs procedures, Athletics procedures, and Division of Student Success.

 [Human Resources procedures - coming soon]